-Nikka performed The Space In Between – a interdisciplinary collaboration with Alba G. Corral that explores generative art and digital sound – at the second Alpha-ville Festival in 2010.
+Nikka performed The Space In Between – a interdisciplinary collaboration with Alba G. Corral that explores generative art and digital sound – at the second Alpha-ville Festival.
 For now though, this podcast provides an introduction to an emerging artist who constantly asks questions of herself, and the listener.

 Why did you choose these records?
 Is the mix an accurate representation of your sound or perhaps aligned to a mood that you strive for?